Tutorial

 tinyplot(Temp ~ Day, data = aq) # formula method

-If you’d prefer to save on a few keystrokes, you can use the shorthand plt alias instead.
+If you’d prefer to save on a few keystrokes, you can use the shorthand plt alias instead of typing out tinyplot.

 plt(Temp ~ Day, data = aq) # `plt` = shorthand alias for `tinyplot`

-(Note that the plt shorthand would work for all of the remaining plotting calls below.
-But we’ll stick to tinyplot to keep things simple.)
+Please note that the plt shorthand would work for all of the remaining plot calls below.
+But we’ll stick to tinyplot to avoid any potential confusion.

 Grouped data